Tips for Wild Harvesting Medicinal + Edible Herbs (How to Forage Wild Plants Successfully and Safely)

 There are great plant identification books for every ecosystem.

-Find three books specific to your area so you can do some cross-referencing and make positive identifications for the plants you use.
+Find at least three books specific to your area so you can do some cross-referencing and make positive identifications for the plants you use.
 You don't want to rely on just one source because it's very easy to make a mistake--and that can be dangerous.

 2) Be prepared by having the things you'll need to forage.